Xetibo/ReSet-Doc/sections/result/plugins/monitor.typ

 human interaction.
 Should a user not be satisfied with the provided interface, they can just use the endpoint to create their own.

-#subsubsubsection("Hyprland Implementation")
-Hyprlands monitors can be configured by three different approaches.
-The first would be to just use the inbuilt hyprctl tool, which provides a monitor command that can either display monitors in a human readable way, or output it directly to json.
-For this it would be necessary to spawn the tool within the plugin and convert the output with serde, a serializion/deserialization framework for Rust.

-The second approach is to directly use Hyprlands unix sockets, the first of which is fully replicated in hyprctl.
-For sockets the same conversion as with hyprctl would be required.

-The third approach is to use the zwlr_output_manager_v1 protocol in order to apply the configuration.
-Hyprland uses a fork of wlroots as a foundation library.
-A benefit with this would be the automatic support for any other environment that supports this protocol, the downside is that should this protocol might not fully replicate Hyprlands features in the future, as this proctol specifically targets wlroots.

-#subsubsubsection("KDE Implementation")

-#subsubsubsection("GNOME Implementation")
-GNOME separates hardware monitors from logical monitors.
-The logical monitors represent the representation of the real world monitor within GNOME with the x and y coordinates of the position added.
-These coordinates will define which monitor will be considered "on the left", or "on the right" within GNOME.

-The conversion for GNOME displays is trivial other than the challenges with experimental features.
-As of GNOME 46, features such as fractional scaling and variable refresh rates are still experimental features within GNOME.
-In order to still accomodate the features for GNOME users, ReSet has to check for the availability of these features not only within the monitor capababilities, but also within the GNOME configuration.
-GNOME stores its configuration within a custom binary blob file which stores key/value pairs.
-ReSet already uses gtk, which can also read dconf variables, meaning there is no additional dependency for ReSet.

-In listing @Fractional-Scale-Gnome the value for fractional scaling is read via dconf.
-#let code = "
-fn get_fractional_scale_support() -> bool {
-    let settings = gtk::gio::Settings::new(\"org.gnome.mutter\");
-    let features = settings.strv(\"experimental-features\");
-    for value in features {
-        if value == \"scale-monitor-framebuffer\" {
-            return true;
-        }
-    }
-    false
-}
-}"

-#align(
-  left, [#figure(
-      sourcecode(raw(code, lang: "rs")), kind: "code", supplement: "Listing", caption: [GNOME fetching of Fractional Scale support], )<Fractional-Scale-Gnome>],
-)

-#subsubsubsection("Display Struct")
 In listing @Display-Struct the fields of the display struct used for the DBus connection and the user interface is visualized.
 #let code = "